Naoise-Ryan/Web-User-Interface-Design/Practicals/Lab 2/README.md

 Added on hover to nav bar to change color when you hover over a link Styled a table and form
 #### JS
+Preventing Submits from submitting data when enter pressed

 ### References
 https://stackoverflow.com/questions/8722163/how-to-assign-multiple-classes-to-an-html-container